grafana/grafana/docs/sources/enterprise/access-control/managing-roles-permissions.md

 If a Grafana Admin wants to delegate that privilege to other users, they can create a custom role with relevant [permissions]({{< relref "./concepts/permissions.md" >}}) and `permissions:delegate` scope will allow those users to manage roles themselves.
 Note that you won't be able to create, update or delete a custom role with permissions which you yourself do not have.
 For example, if the only permission you have is a `users:create`, you won't be able to create a role with other permissions.

-Custom roles can be created either as `global` or `organization local`.
+Custom roles can be created either as _global_ or _organization local_.

-To create or delete `organization local` custom role, you need to:
+To create or delete _organization local_ custom roles, you need to:
 1. Be authenticated with the relevant organization
-1. Set `global` to `false` in the relevant API request or in the provisioning file.
+1. Set the `global` field to `false` or omit it in the relevant API request or provisioning file.

-To create or remove `global` custom role, you need to:
+To create or remove _global_ custom role, you need to:
-1. Set `global` to `true` in the relevant API request or in the provisioning file.
+1. Set the `global` field to `true` in the relevant API request or provisioning file.

 ## Creating and removing built-in role assignments

 You can create or remove built-in role assignment by using an [Access Control HTTP API]({{< relref "../../http_api/access_control.md" >}}) or by [provisioning]({{< relref "./provisioning.md" >}}).
 By default, Grafana Admin already has a [built-in role assignment]({{< relref "./concepts/roles.md" >}}) which allows a user to manage further assignments.

-Assignments can be either `global` or `organization local`.
-Global assignments will take an effect across all organizations and all [predefined roles]({{< relref "./concepts/roles.md#predefined-roles" >}}) by default are `global`.
+Assignments can be either _global_ or _organization local_.
+Global assignments will take an effect across all organizations and all [predefined roles]({{< relref "./concepts/roles.md#predefined-roles" >}}) by default are _global_.

-To create or remove `organization local` assignment, you need to:
+To create or remove _organization local_ assignment, you need to:
 1. Be authenticated with the relevant organization
 1. Set `global` to `false` in the relevant API request or in the provisioning file.
 1. You will be able to assign a role only to an organization for which a role has been created.

-To create or remove `global` assignment, you need to:
+To create or remove _global_ assignment, you need to:
+1. Ensure the related role is _global_.
 1. Set `global` to `true` in the relevant API request or in the provisioning file.